tomaka/spec/src/blocks-authoring.md

   - One digest item: if the slot is an Aura slot, TODO finish.
 - Call `BlockBuilder_inherent_extrinsics` TODO detail the input  TODO: it's not possible to decode the output without the runtime at the moment
 - For each extrinsic returned `BlockBuilder_inherent_extrinsics`, call `BlockBuilder_apply_extrinsic`.
 TODO detail return value
 - For each transaction, call `BlockBuilder_apply_extrinsic`.
+If this runtime call fails, the block authoring process must continue and the transaction and any transaction that *comes after* must be ignored for the remainder of the block authoring operation.
 TODO details and indicate for how long
 - Call `BlockBuilder_finalize_block`, with an empty input.
 - Create a digital signature of the *block header* using the ed25519 or sr25519 private key.
 - Add to the digest items of the *block header* either an *Aura seal* or a *Babe seal* (depending on whether the slot was an Aura slot or a Babe slot) digest item containing the signature.
 Add one to the *number of digest items* of the *block header*.